solanaspacesdev/solana-pay/CONTRIBUTING.md

 ## Coding Style

 - Follow the existing code style.
-- Run the linter before submitting:
+- Use Prettier for formatting.
   ```
   npm run fmt
   ```
-- Use Prettier for formatting (if applicable).

 ## Tests